What is the Bridge Program?

 - Provide support to a greater number of students (as compared to the traditional alternate off-site program).

-- Each program currently has approximately 6-8 ‘ISP students’ on daily caseload with up to 13 more students in a supportive role (not including classroom supports).
+- Each program currently has approximately 6-8 ‘Bridge Program students’ on daily caseload with up to 13 more students in a supportive role (not including classroom supports).
 These numbers fluctuate given school and student dynamics.